Disclaimer: I do not own the wonderful world of Harry Potter.

 "She was with me last night when the attack broke out," Remus explained.

 For a moment the slightest of bemused expressions flickered across his features.
-"Let me guess: she did not sit back idly to wait for a team to show up."
+"Let me guess: she did not sit back idly for a team to show up."

 Kingsley had known the girl nearly as long as he did.
 But then again, anyone who'd known her a week would have been safe assuming the same.